 Let me give you an example.
 20 years ago I financed a business that supplied major supermarket chains and it was a horrifying insight into how the supermarkets abuse their suppliers.
 Many of the same practices exist today, they are well publicised and cause us to question their business purpose.
 This means that it’s hard to believe their motivations at face value, when the supermarkets all want to be our best friend and trust them again through shouting about reducing plastic in their packaging and selling less than perfectly straight carrots.

-We have been having the ‘green’ conversation with all of clients for a while, and we are rolling out ‘green dentistry’ pages for all of our dental websites.
-For us that is just common sense and it is having a positive impact upon their dental website SEO.
+We have been having the ‘green’ conversation with all of clients for a while.
+For us that is just common sense, and it is having a positive impact upon their dental website SEO.
 Our advice though is also to be careful with your green credentials.
 Remember that consumers are sceptical and patients are particularly sceptical of dentists and dental practices.
 This means that it’s just not enough to shout about the fact that you are reducing plastic in your dental practice, you have to be smarter than that.